jatinkumar762/Coding-Interview-Questions-with-Solutions/StackAndQueue/MonotonicStackQueueProblems/SumofSubarrayMinimums.md

 3\
 {}

-right subarray which contains 2 are (4 - 1) = 3 &larr; 4 bcz no next less element present
+right subarray which contains 1 are (4 - 1) = 3 &larr; 4 bcz no next less element present

 1\
 1 2\
 1 2 4

-total &rarr; 2 * 3 = 6
+total &rarr; 2 * 3 = 6, see below how left combined with right

 3 1\
 3 1 2\
 3 1 2 4

-when combine empty,
+and when combine empty,

 1\
 1 2\